Asterium1/Asterium1/README.md

 ### Developing...

-- Nothing for now!
+- My discord bot called Haika

   ### Curiosity
-  - Im brazilian
-  - I don't like to make my projects public, so, i archive they on Replit or private repository
+  - All my projects are on Replit or private repositories